L-Pace/L-Pace.github.io/_projects/cosmic-control-enterprise.md

 # Technical Challenges & Solutions
 ## Challenge 1: Pipes are not rotating correctly
 I would like to talk about the issue I had getting the pipes to rotate correctly.
 I discovered that some of the pipes were not turning precisely 90 degrees.
 Putting a Debug.Log on the z-axis float I saw that Unity was not being sufficiently accurate with it and that the "if" conditions on lines 27, 57, and 73 of the script were frequently false and failed to trigger the bool to change to true.
-I found that utilising float numbers frequently results in issues like these.
+I found that utilizing float numbers frequently results in issues like these.
 I used Unity's **Mathf.Round()** method to solve the problem, which returns the closest integer number while omitting the decimal section solving this issue.

 ```cs
 if (Mathf.Round(transform.eulerAngles.z) == correctRotation[0]